fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/healthy-diet-analysis.md

 # Healthy Diet Analysis
 This assignment encourages you to bring what we've learned in class in critiquing and analyzing how references to health and diet appear in contemporary literature---a webpage/website (of your choosing) that discusses what a "healthy diet" is.
 This assignment is a lot like the vitamin rhetoric analysis, but is made to help you reflect on the entire course and how the history of diet and health can help us understand contemporary advice and understandings of diet and health.

+Your job is to analyze the RHETORIC of your particular website/page.

 ## Basics
 - ~800 words
 - Clear paragraphs that answer the questions below